 Machine-learning multilingual translators like google translate, Babel Fish, Unbabel or Deepl provide real-time translations and can play an important role in breaking down those linguistic barriers.
 If you also want to deliver a truly global support experience on Jira Service Desk and enable your team to collaborate across boundaries, you should consider enabling some sort of automated translations.
 But be careful not to rely blindly on them, as they can’t substitute the voice, tone, and accuracy of a human agent.

 Organizations providing strategic multilingual support will gain important market share for providing interactions that are easy and solve the customer’s problem, regardless of language.Unbabel

-With Language Translation for Jira Service Desk you can easily embed automated translations in your Jira Service Desk tickets and communications.
+With Language Translation for Jira Service Desk you can easily enable a multilingual Service Desk with tickets and communications that are readable by every customer and every agent.
 Powered by Google Translate, you will have full support for 109 languages in all their combinations.
 Multilingual customer support can be a great competitive advantage and an incredible customer satisfaction booster.

 How are you going to use all that power?

 After conducting many customer interviews, we have identified 5 key scenarios where automated translations will bring an enormous value to your support team on Jira Service Management.